RonNewcomb/FG/README.md

 📝 Now rebalance, and repeat the process.

 📝 Use Inspector tool on the decision trees to see probabilities of success at every step of the match to inform balancing patch.

+## Setup

+Create IIS app "FG" pointed to /built folder.
+The NPM scripts in package.json (visible in VSCode) do the type-checking / testing / building / deploying.

+Run the tests (use `npm run test`) to generate matchup info.

+Go to http://localhost/fg/ for the game/demo and http://localhost/fg/balancer.html for matchup info.